Skip To Main Content

 Hagar Dickman

-Hagar has ten years’ experience with Bay Area nonprofits.
-She currently serves as senior staff attorney at Bay Area Legal Aid, where she runs the Veterans Legal Project in Santa Clara County.
-Previously, Hagar was staff attorney at the Law Foundation's Mental Health Advocacy Project, where she represented individuals with mental health disabilities in housing, benefits, health access and consumer issues.
-She is the mother of two Helios graduates, one current Helios student, and a first-year college student.
-She is passionate about education and volunteered as PTA secretary for one year at Juana Briones Elementary in Palo Alto when her children attended the school.
-Hagar received her B.A. in Anthropology from Brandeis University, and her J.D. from Loyola University Chicago School of Law, including a year studying international human rights law at the University of Copenhagen.
+Hagar has ten years of experience with Bay Area nonprofits.
+She currently serves as Director of California Long-Term Services and Supports Advocacy at Justice in Aging, where she works on ensuring all Californian older adults can access the supports they need to age in place.
+Prior to joining Justice in Aging, Hagar was a mental health, disability and veterans attorney representing individuals with mental health and other disabilities in housing, benefits, health access and consumer issues.
+She is the mother of two Helios graduates, one current Helios student, and a college graduate.
+Hagar received her B.A. in Anthropology from Brandeis University, and her J.D. from Loyola University Chicago School of Law.

 Lisa Raghav